 - Falsely claim that they are cash buyers when really they are agents or intermediaries who benefit form a sale via a fee or commission.

 Many companies will claim to be ‘cash buyers’, true, but the reality of the situation is not whether they have cash or a loan, what matters is how quickly they can complete the sale, and often a good solicitor can help to facilitate a quick sale whether the buyer is using cash or a mortgage.

-- tie customers into exclusive contracts which have termination charges, and
+- tie customers into exclusive contracts which have termination charges.

 True, many companies will do this, but then again, probably the majority of estate agents have at least a six month agency agreement, so what is the difference?
 There is no point tarring everyone with the same brush, there are good and bad ‘quick house sale’ companies operating in the marketplace.

 - reduce the amount offered near to when the contract is due to be finalised.

 Agreed, this is wholly unfair and not good business practice, with many people in this position having committed to moving house.
-But even with an Estate Agent, this sharp practice can happen.
-In fact anyone anytime in England can withdraw or reduce an offer at the last minute, ONLY in Scotland is the law different, whereby once and offer is made and accepted, then there is a binding contract and the seller and buyer cannot pull out (more information on the process in Scotland in Wikipedia).
+But even with an estate agent, this sharp practice can happen.
+In fact anyone, anytime in England can withdraw or reduce an offer at the last minute.
+Only in Scotland is the law different, whereby once an offer is made and accepted, then there is a binding contract and the seller and buyer cannot pull out (more information on the process in Scotland in Wikipedia).
 Therefore maybe the OFT should be recommending a change in the law?